matteocrippa/StoryboardEnum/README.md

 *IMPORTANT* If you plan to omit the `identifier` of the VC, please check that there is at least one VC set to be `Initial view controller` in your storyboard to avoid the app to crash.

+## Extra

+I've added a nice way to embed a VC in navigationController, using `embedInNavigation()` func you will received your navigation w/ the view inside.

 ## Installation

 StoryboardEnum is available through [CocoaPods](http://cocoapods.org).
 To install